 Timetable Academic year 2020-2021

-The LL.M. programme in Competition Law covers a full academic year, starting on 21 September 2018 and ending on 21 June 2019.
+The LL.M. programme in Competition Law covers a full academic year, starting on 20 September 2019 and ending on 19 June 2020.
 The courses are organised on Friday afternoons at the FEB premises.
-A sandwich lunch is provided prior to the beginning of each class (from 12.30 p.m. onwards to 1.00 p.m.).

 The LL.M. programme is divided into 10 modules.
-Each module takes place over a period of three weeks, with three weekly lectures on Friday afternoons from 1.00 p.m. to 6.00 p.m.
-On top of the modules, the clinical seminars will be held on three consecutive Fridays, for a duration of 5 hours each.
+Each module takes place over a period of three weeks, with three weekly lectures on Friday afternoons from 1.30 p.m. to 6.00 p.m.
+On top of the modules, the clinical seminars will be held on two consecutive Fridays, for a duration of 4.5 hours each.

 The LL.M. programme is geared towards the requirements of working professionals.
 Participants may decide to follow only part of the LL.M. programme, opting for a limited range of modules/clinical seminars which correspond to their main areas of interest.